 - be financially accountable

-The full statement of compliance and our Donor Charter are available here:
+The full statement of compliance, our Resolution of the Guidelines and our Donor Charter are available here:

-We welcome your feedback on our performance in relation to our finances via any of the contact points provided below:
+We welcome your feedback on our performance in relation to our finances by emailing Irish Girl Guides’ CEO, Lorraine Mackey McHugh, at email@example.com.

 If you wish to make a complaint about any aspect of our financial matters, please follow our Complaints Procedure.